Kamakura Itinerary 2026: The Complete Day-by-Day Guide

 On this page

-Planning a trip to Kamakura and seeking the best way to experience this historic gem?
-In 2025, Kamakura offers an enchanting blend of ancient temples, stunning coastal views, and a rich cultural heritage.
-This guide provides a detailed Kamakura itinerary for either 3 or 5 days, along with essential planning information to maximize your visit.
-From how to get to Kamakura and navigate its charming streets to finding the perfect accommodation and knowing the best time to visit, this comprehensive guide ensures you don’t miss a thing.
+Planning a Kamakura itinerary and looking for the best way to experience this historic coastal city?
+In 2026, Kamakura remains one of the most rewarding day trips from Tokyo, offering an enchanting blend of ancient temples, stunning coastal views, and a rich cultural heritage that dates back to the 12th-century Kamakura shogunate.
+This guide provides a detailed Kamakura itinerary for 1 to 5 days, along with up-to-date transit costs, temple hours, and essential planning information to maximize your visit.

 Kamakura’s allure lies in its seamless blend of history and natural beauty.
-With our curated itineraries, you’ll journey through ancient temples like Kotoku-in, home to the iconic Great Buddha, and explore the serene Tsurugaoka Hachimangu Shrine.
-But Kamakura offers more than just historical sites; it’s a place where you can enjoy the vibrant local culture and culinary delights.
-Each day of our itinerary is designed to balance must-see landmarks with opportunities for spontaneous discovery.
+With our curated itineraries, you’ll journey through ancient temples like Kotoku-in (home to the iconic Great Buddha, open 8:00-17:30, admission 300 yen) and explore the serene Tsurugaoka Hachimangu Shrine (free entry, open 5:00-21:00).
+But Kamakura offers more than just historical sites; it’s a place where you can enjoy vibrant local culture, sample fresh shirasu-don along Komachi Street, and hike scenic trails connecting temples through forested hillsides.

 This guide is more than just a list of places to visit; it’s a carefully crafted plan to ensure you make the most of your time in Kamakura.
 From the moment you arrive, you’ll be equipped with the knowledge to navigate the city like a local, discover hidden gems, and create lasting memories.
 So, pack your bags, and get ready to explore Kamakura like never before!